MicrosoftDocs/windows-ai-docs/docs/studio-effects/index.md

 The "Real" camera includes [Kernal Streaming (KS)](/windows-hardware/drivers/stream/ks-properties) properties, such as Brightness, Contrast, and other Microsoft-implemented properties, as well as any customer properties implemented by the device manufacturer (OEM) driver.

-Since Windows Studio Effects is always the last item in the chain, applications can be assured that if Windows Studio Effects is enabled for a camera, that the Background Blur, Background Segmentation, Eye Contact, and Automatic Framing KS properties implemented by the camera are provided by Windows Studio Effects.
+Since Windows Studio Effects is always the last item in the chain, applications can be assured that if Windows Studio Effects is enabled for a camera, that the Background Blur, Eye Contact, and Automatic Framing KS properties implemented by the camera are provided by Windows Studio Effects.

 When the camera **is not opted in** to using Windows Studio Effects, any apps accessing the camera see only the "Real" camera KS properties (Brightness, Contrast, etc).